-Investments in equity securities having a readily determinable fair value and in all debt securities are carried at fair value.
+Investments in equity securities having a readily determinable fair value, all debt securities and certificates of deposit are carried at fair value.
 All other investments are valued at the lower of cost (or fair value at time of donation, if acquired by contribution) or fair value.
 Investment return includes dividend, interest and other investment income; realized and unrealized gains and losses on investments carried at fair value; and realized gains and losses on other investments.